Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation: Results and discussion

 \subsection{Dam-break in three dimensions}

-A three dimensional case is shown to demonstrate the performance of the new scheme as compared to the $\delta$-SPH.
+A three dimensional case is shown to demonstrate the performance of the new scheme as compared to the EDAC scheme.
 This is an important case as the previous problems only require a smaller number of particles.
 We consider a three-dimensional dam break over a dry bed with an obstacle.
-A cubic spline kernel is used for both the new scheme and the $\delta$-SPH with $h/\Delta x = 1.3$ and artificial viscosity $\alpha=0.15$.
-A predictor-corrector integrator is used for the $\delta$-SPH and the problem simulated for a total time of 1 second.
+A cubic spline kernel is used for both the new scheme and the EDAC with $h/\Delta x = 1.3$ and artificial viscosity $\alpha=0.1$.
+The problem is simulated for a total time of 1 second.
+We do not use any particle shifting in this case.

 The problem considered is described in~\cite{lee_violeau:db3d:jhr2010} with a block of fluid column of height $h = 0.55m$, width $w = 1.0m$ and length $l = 1.228m$.
 The container is $3.22m$ long.
 The block is released under gravity with an acceleration of $-9.81 m/s^2$.
-Both schemes are simulated with a fixed time step based on a CFL of 0.25.
-The speed of sound for the WCSPH case is set to $10 \sqrt{2gh}$, where $h$ is the height of the water column.
+Both schemes are simulated with a fixed time step.
+For both schemes we use a CFL of 0.25.
+The speed of sound for the EDAC case is set to $10 \sqrt{2gh}$, where $h$ is the height of the water column.
 For the DTSPH, we use a time step of $\frac{0.25h}{\sqrt{2gh}}$, and use $\beta=10, \epsilon=10^{-3}$.
-The particle spacing, $\Delta x=0.02$, leading to around 143000 particles in the simulation.
+The particle spacing, $\Delta x=0.02$, leading to around 240000 particles in the simulation.

-Figure~\ref{fig:db3d:particle_plots_50}~shows the particle distribution at various times for both the schemes.
-There are slight differences in the results because the DTSPH boundary conditions are more accurate than the $\delta$-SPH scheme which uses a traditional WCSPH boundary condition implementation.
-In the $\delta$-SPH implementation, the pressure of the walls is set using the continuity equation.
-The DTSPH implementation uses the approach of \cite{Adami2012} to impose the boundary conditions.
-The results indicate that the new scheme produces good results.
-Depending on the tolerance chosen, we are able to obtain between a 2.5 to 13 fold improvement in performance as compared to the $\delta$-SPH scheme.
+Fig.~\ref{fig:db3d:particle_plots_50} shows the particle distribution at various times for both the schemes.
+This indicate that the new scheme produces good results.
+Table~\ref{table:db3d:compare:times} shows the time taken for the different 3D dam break simulations.
+Depending on the tolerance chosen, we are able to obtain between a 1.7 to 7.16 fold improvement in performance as compared to the EDAC scheme.
+We note that as the tolerance $\epsilon$ is reduced, the DTSPH requires more iterations in pseudo-time in order to attain convergence and this reduces the performance.
+However even with lower tolerance values we are able to obtain very good results.
 In the next section we demonstrate the performance achievable with the new scheme for different problems.